pdunne/pymagnet/docs/index.md

 !!!
 Warning
-    - For spheres, rotate them using alpha, beta, gamma, rather than the magnetisation angles theta and phi, as phi rotations are not working correctly.
+    - For spheres, rotate them using alpha, beta, gamma, rather than the magnetisation angles theta and phi, as phi rotations are not implemented.
     - Similarly, for circles, rotate them using alpha, not phi.

 ## Licensing